servzin/emacs.d/README.md

 emacs.d
 =======
-This is my emacs.d folder, containing every snap of config changes.
+This is my emacs config, containing every snap of its changes.
+I'm also using emacs-starter-kit for now.